Scallops with Stewed Chickpeas and Tomatoes

 - 1⁄2 cup loosely packed arugula

-- In a medium saucepan, heat 1 tablespoon of olive oil over medium.
+- In a medium pot, heat 1 tablespoon of olive oil over medium heat.
 Add the onion and cook, stirring, until lightly caramelized, about 12 minutes.
-Add the paprika, tomato paste, and garlic and cook, stirring, until lightly caramelized, about 2 minutes.
-Add the wine and cook, stirring, until almost all evaporated, 12 minutes.
+Add the merkén, tomato paste, and garlic and cook, stirring, until lightly caramelized, about 2 minutes.
+Add the wine and cook, stirring, until almost completely evaporated, about 12 minutes.
 Stir in the chickpeas, tomatoes, and 1⁄2 cup water and bring to a boil.
-Reduce the heat to medium and cook, stirring, until slightly thickened, about 10 minutes.
-Transfer the chickpeas to a bowl and season with salt and pepper.
+Lower the heat to medium and cook, stirring, until slightly thickened, about 10 minutes.
+Transfer the chickpeas to a bowl and season to taste with salt and pepper.

-- In a large skillet, heat the remaining 2 tablespoons olive oil over high until the skillet begins to smoke.
-Season the scallops with salt and pepper and then add to the skillet and cook, turning once, until just cooked through, 3 minutes.
+- In a large skillet, heat the remaining 2 tablespoons olive oil over high until it just begins to smoke.
+Season the scallops lightly with salt and pepper, then add them to the skillet and cook, turning once, until just cooked through, about 3 minutes.
 Transfer the scallops to a plate and serve alongside the chickpeas.
-Garnish with the arugula and serve with bread, if you like.
+Garnish with the arugula and serve with crusty bread, if you like.